SaaS Valuation Calculator

 Last reviewed: April 2026

-How ARR multiples vary by growth rate
+ARR multiple by growth rate

 The Rule of 40 adjustment explained

-A SaaS DCF model projects 10 years of revenue and free cash flow, discounts each year at WACC (typically 8–14% for private SaaS), and adds a terminal value computed with Gordon Growth: TV = FCF₁₀ × (1 + g) / (WACC − g).
+Once a SaaS company reaches real profitability, strategic and PE buyers cross-check the ARR multiple against an EBITDA multiple.
+Typical ebitda multiple saas ranges: 10×–15× EBITDA for bootstrapped, durable businesses with 30%+ FCF margin; 15×–25× EBITDA for rule-of-40 leaders; 25×+ for category-defining growth companies.
+Alongside EBITDA, a SaaS DCF model projects 10 years of revenue and free cash flow, discounts each year at WACC (typically 8–14% for private SaaS), and adds a terminal value computed with Gordon Growth: TV = FCF₁₀ × (1 + g) / (WACC − g).
 Revenue growth decays linearly from your starting rate toward a terminal growth rate (usually 2–4%).
 FCF margin expands modestly (1% per year) as the business matures and scales past fixed costs.
 This calculator runs the full 10-year projection transparently — you can see the PV of each year's FCF plus the terminal PV on the method-breakdown panel.
 DCF is especially useful for bootstrapped and later-stage SaaS; it is less useful for early Series A with deeply negative FCF, which is why the method chart typically shows DCF below ARR multiple for high-growth startups.

-Net Revenue Retention is the single most mathematically powerful input into SaaS valuation because it compounds on the existing customer base at zero CAC.
-An NRR-adjusted valuation multiple scales the baseline multiple by retention: NRR ≥ 130% earns a 1.35× modifier; 110–130% gets 1.15×; 100–110% gets 1.0×; 90–100% gets 0.85×; under 90% gets 0.7×.
+When operators and investors say "SaaS multiple" they almost always mean ARR multiple — the ratio of enterprise value to annualized recurring revenue.
+The SaaS arr multiple you actually earn is the baseline cloud multiple (this calculator uses 6.8× as its mid-cycle BVP baseline) scaled by growth, then by Net Revenue Retention, then by gross margin, then adjusted by Rule of 40.
+NRR is the single most mathematically powerful scaler because it compounds on the existing customer base at zero CAC: NRR ≥ 130% earns a 1.35× modifier; 110–130% gets 1.15×; 100–110% gets 1.0×; 90–100% gets 0.85×; under 90% gets 0.7×.
 The gap between 105% NRR and 130% NRR is a 29% valuation uplift on its own — often more than a full year of growth improvement.
 This is why best-in-class vertical SaaS (Samsara, Procore, Toast) and infrastructure SaaS (Snowflake, Datadog, MongoDB) all chase NRR aggressively; the math overwhelmingly rewards it at exit.

 SaaS valuation by stage (bootstrapped → Series C → growth)